paulscherrerinstitute/pyscan/README.md

 ```

 ### Condition comparison operation

-The **bs\_condition** supports an additional parameter: operation.
-This parameter is used for the comparison operation
-and can be specified like this:
+**WARNING**: The condition comparison operations are supported only for **bs\_condition**.

+**WARNING**: Currently the comparison operation works only for scalar value.
+In case of array operations, the
+comparison is always EQUAl.

+The condition comparison operation allows you to specify how to compare the expected value and the read value on a
+condition channel.

 ```python
 from pyscan import *